-- The Secretary will call all general meetings by written notice posted or sent by fax or email to every Member at the address, fax number or email address given in the Register of Members at least 14 days before the date of the meeting.
-This notice will give details of: - 22.1.1 the time, date and place of the meeting; - 22.1.2 whether the meeting is an annual or special general meeting; - 22.1.3 the business for which the meeting is being called. - The Committee may ask the Secretary to include with the letter or send separately to Members any relevant papers or accounts.
-If a Member does not receive notice of a meeting or papers relating to the meeting, this will not stop the meeting going ahead as planned.
+- The Secretary will call all general meetings by written notice posted or sent by fax or email to every Member, including the Parent, at the address, fax number or email address given in the Register of Members at least 14 days before the date of the meeting.
+This notice will give details of: - 22.1.1 the time, date and place of the meeting; - 22.1.2 whether the meeting is an annual or special general meeting; - 22.1.3 the business for which the meeting is being called. - The Board may ask the Secretary to include with the letter or send separately to Members any relevant papers or accounts.
+If a Member, other than the Parent, does not receive notice of a meeting or papers relating to the meeting, this will not stop the meeting going ahead as planned.
+If the Parent does not receive notice of a meeting or papers relating to the meeting, the meeting cannot go ahead as planned.
 Each communication sent to a Member by post, addressed to his or her registered address, shall be deemed to have arrived forty eight hours after being posted.
-Each communication sent to a Member by fax or email shall be deemed to have arrived on the day it is sent. - The proceedings of a meeting shall not be invalidated by the inadvertent failure of the Association to send a notice calling the meeting to any Member.
+Each communication sent to a Member by fax or email shall be deemed to have arrived on the day it is sent.

+The proceedings of a meeting shall not be invalidated by the inadvertent failure of the Association to send a notice calling the meeting to any Member, other than the Parent.
+Failure of the Association to send notice calling the meeting to the Parent will invalidate the proceedings of that meeting.